-Once again, the Marriott City Centre Hotel is the hub for hi-fi with over 170 exhibitors on display, including big names like Arcam, B&W, KEF, Naim, Q Acoustics, Rega, Sennheiser, Sony and more.
+The Marriott City Centre Hotel was again the hub for hi-fi with over 170 exhibitors on display, including big names like Arcam, B&W, KEF, Naim, Q Acoustics, Rega, Sennheiser, Sony and more.

 Bristol Show highlights